Bernard Zuel

-Bernard Zuel is an Australian music journalist.
-Zuel wrote for Fairfax Media newspapers The Age and The Sydney Morning Herald since 1992.
+Bernard Zuel (born 1965) is an Australian music journalist.
+Zuel wrote for Fairfax Media newspapers The Age and The Sydney Morning Herald from 1992 to 2017.
 He became their senior music writer and reviewer.
 Zuel is a judge of the Australian Music Prize award.
 At the end of June 2017 he left Fairfax Media to become a freelance journalist and also taught music journalism.